greenrobotllc/codefrog-help/help/mas/accessibility.md

 - Cognitive impairments (attention disorders, learning disabilities)
 - Hearing impairments (deafness, hard of hearing)

-Meeting WCAG AA standards is not just good practice—it's often required by law in many jurisdictions.
+Meeting WCAG standards is not just good practice—it's often required by law in many jurisdictions.
+Level AA is typically the target for legal compliance, while Level A is the minimum and Level AAA represents enhanced accessibility.

 ## How to Run Accessibility Tests